Benefits to Women from Playing Tackle Football

 Providence, Rhode Island

 Munk, Dana; Cox, Ramona; Ewing, Martha E.; and McCann, Peggy, "Benefits to Women from Playing Tackle Football" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 25.
+25.

 This document is currently not available here.